ahalbert/strawk/README.md

 ## Using

+Some familiarity with normal AWK is helpful: [Linux Handbook AWK Tutorial](https://linuxhandbook.com/awk-command-tutorial/)

 Strawk is given:
 1. *A program*, a series of regular expressions and code blocks,
 2. *Input*, either a file or input from stdin.